Small antibacterial molecules highly active against drug-resistant Staphylococcus aureus†

-The rapid growth of antibiotic resistance in Staphylococcus aureus coupled with their biofilm forming ability has made the infections almost difficult to treat with conventional antibiotics.
+The rapid growth of antibiotic resistance in Staphylococcus aureus coupled with their biofilm forming ability has made the infections difficult to treat with conventional antibiotics.
 This has created a massive threat towards public health and is a huge concern worldwide.
 Aiming to address this challenging issue, herein we report a new class of small antibacterial molecules (SAMs) with high antibacterial activity against multidrug-resistant S. aureus.
 The design principle of the molecules was based on the variation of hydrophobic/hydrophilic balance through incorporation of two quaternary ammonium groups, ethanol moieties, non-peptidic amide bonds and aliphatic chains.
-The lead compound identified through a comprehensive analysis of structure-activity-relationship displayed high activity against clinical isolates of methicillin-resistant S. aureus (MRSA) and vancomycin-resistant S. aureus (VRSA) with the MIC values in the range of 1-4 µg/mL.
-More importantly, this compound was capable of killing stationary phase bacteria and disrupt the established biofilms of MRSA.
-Additionally, the compound revealed minimum toxicity towards human erythrocytes (HC50= 577 µg/mL) and did not show significant toxicity towards mammalian cells (MDCK and A549) up to 128 µg/mL.
-Remarkably, the incorporation of non-peptidic amide bonds made the compounds less susceptible to degradation in human plasma, serum and mice liver homogenate.
-Taken together, the results therefore indicate great promises for this class of molecules to be developed as potent antibacterial agents in treating infections caused by drug-resistant S. aureus.
+The lead compound, identified through a comprehensive analysis of structure–activity relationships, displayed high activity against clinical isolates of methicillin-resistant S. aureus (MRSA) and vancomycin-resistant S. aureus (VRSA) with MIC values in the range of 1–4 μg mL−1.
+More importantly, this compound was capable of killing stationary phase bacteria and disrupting established biofilms of MRSA.
+Additionally, the compound revealed minimum toxicity towards human erythrocytes (HC50 = 577 μg mL−1) and did not show significant toxicity towards mammalian cells (MDCK and A549) up to 128 μg mL−1.
+Remarkably, the incorporation of non-peptidic amide bonds made the compounds less susceptible to degradation in human plasma, serum and mouse liver homogenate.
+Taken together, the results therefore indicate great promise for this class of molecules to be developed as potent antibacterial agents in treating infections caused by drug-resistant S. aureus.

 - This article is part of the themed collection: Antimicrobial Resistance